speedwing/cardano-staking-pool-edu/POOL_KEYS.md

 # Pool Keys

+> **NOTE**: I realised I had to fix some root vs non-root permissions in an advanced stage of these series of tutorials.
+If while you follow this
+> episode you suddenly experience issues with root vs non-root permissions, please check the following [docs](/RUN_NODE_AS_USER.md)
+> and then come back to this episode.

-This part of the proces of setting up a pool used to be extremely painful.
+This part of the process of setting up a pool used to be extremely painful.
 While the official cardano [docs](https://docs.cardano.org/projects/cardano-node/en/latest/index.html) are extremely well written, it is complicated to do all the steps by hand, specially if you consider that signed transaction should promptly be submitted, or they will expire, and you will have to create them again.